 Not only are polar bear and walrus sightings likely, but encounters with some of the lesser seen Arctic animals are possible on this voyage, including the beautiful ringed seal and unicorn of the sea – the narwhal whale.
 Add in Canadian historical sites, abandoned trading posts and settlements from 4,000 year old cultures and you have yourself an Arctic expedition unlike any other.
 This is a very in-depth Canadian expedition and one that sails through the rarely traversed Fury and Hecla Strait.

-- Arctic wildlife – polar bears, whales, and massive sea bird colonies
+- Arctic wildlife – polar bears, whales and walrus

 - Experience the sites of the rarely traversed Fury & Hecla Strait